MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 ---
 author: JBrentJ
-description: Describes, in tutorial format, how to use Autodesk 3ds Max to generate content for use in Dynamics 365 mixed reality applications ms.author: v-jerja ms.date: 10/22/2019 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed reality applications ms.author: v-jerja ms.date: 10/22/2019 ms.service: crm-online ms.topic: article
-title: Use Autodesk 3ds Max to generate content for use in Dynamics 365 mixed reality applications ms.reviewer: v-brycho
+title: Use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed reality applications ms.reviewer: v-brycho
 ---

-# Use Autodesk 3ds Max to generate 3D content for Dynamics 365 mixed reality applications
+# Use Autodesk 3ds Max to prepare 3D content for Dynamics 365 mixed reality applications

-When preparing CAD files for mixed reality, there are numerous performance and quality roadblocks that prevent a smooth transition from CAD to real-time.
+When preparing CAD files for Dynamics 365 mixed reality applications, there are numerous performance and quality roadblocks that prevent a smooth transition from CAD to real-time.
 3ds Max is a digital content creation suite that has a unique ability to bridge parametric models and real-time polygon modeling.
-This topic demonstrates a workflow that utilizes 3ds Max’s conversion and optimization abilities to prepare 3D CAD models for use in mixed reality.
+This tutorial demonstrates how to use the 3ds Max conversion and optimization capabilities to prepare 3D CAD models for use in mixed reality.

 > [!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how Autodesk 3ds Max works with Microsoft Dynamics 365